Tepuka (Penrhyn)

 Tepuka is an islet in Penrhyn Atoll (Tongareva) in the Cook Islands.
 It is on the south-eastern edge of the atoll, between Ahu a Miria and Patanga.
 The island was once inhabited, and contains the remains of two marae, Te Puka-nui and Punaruku.
-The latter was the site of a village and missionary church, abandoned after the island was depopulated by Peruvian slavers.
+The latter was the site of a village and missionary church, abandoned after the island was almost completely depopulated by Peruvian slavers.